hsuanchih/Scribbles/iOS-OSX/Combine Subscribers-Assign-Sink.md

 extension Publisher where Failure == Never {

+    // We can call assign on the publisher to attach a Subscribers.Assign subscriber to it
-    public func assign<Root>(to keyPath: ReferenceWritableKeyPath<Root, Output>,
+    // (like we did in our example) public func assign<Root>(to keyPath: ReferenceWritableKeyPath<Root, Output>,
                              on object: Root) -> AnyCancellable {

+        // 1.
+Create a Subscribers.Assign subscriber using its default initializer
+        // 2.
+Subscribe to the puslisher passing in the subscriber object
-        let subscriber = Subscribers.Assign(object: object, keyPath: keyPath) subscribe(subscriber)
+        // 3.
+Return the subscriber object wrapped as AnyCancellable let subscriber = Subscribers.Assign(object: object, keyPath: keyPath) subscribe(subscriber)
         return AnyCancellable(subscriber)